 So long as more than 50% of the voting power for the election of our directors is held by an individual, a group or another company, we will qualify as a "controlled company" within the meaning of the Nasdaq corporate governance standards.
 Following the completion of the Business Combination, Dr. Rothberg controls over approximately 80.4% of the voting power of our outstanding capital stock.
-As a result, we are a "controlled company" within the meaning of the Nasdaq corporate governance standards and are not subject to the requirements that would otherwise require us to have: (i) a majority of independent directors; (ii) a compensation committee comprised solely of independent directors, and (iii) director nominees selected, or recommended for our board of director's selection, either by a majority of the independent directors.
+As a result, we are a "controlled company" within the meaning of the Nasdaq corporate governance standards and are not subject to the requirements that would otherwise require us to have: (i) a majority of independent directors; (ii) a compensation committee comprised solely of independent directors; and (iii) director nominees selected, or recommended for our board of director's selection, either by a majority of the independent directors or a nominating committee comprised solely of independent directors.